Benchmark: Single-Threaded Reading Performance of Compressed MERA Files

 Pkg.activate(".")

-The following Julia script performs the single-threaded reading test.
-It loads simulation metadata, reads each component once, measures the time taken, and calculates reading speed in MB/s based on approximate file sizes.
+The benchmark script loads simulation metadata, reads each component (:hydro, :particles, :gravity) once, measures the time taken, and reports reading speed in MB/s.

 To save the screen output of your benchmark run for later review, pipe the output to a file in your benchmark folder.
 For example, on macOS or Linux: